 Consistently ranked among the nation’s top trial lawyers, Nicholas Gravante’s practice ranges from criminal and complex commercial cases to securities and antitrust litigation, as well as internal investigations and appeals.
-For more than a decade, Gravante has consistently been honored as one of the country’s top litigators who handles high profile matters as well as highly-sensitive, confidential matters resolved behind the scenes without press coverage.
+For well over a decade, Gravante has consistently been honored as one of the country’s top litigators who handles high profile matters as well as highly-sensitive, confidential matters resolved behind the scenes without press coverage.

-In the last few years alone, Gravante’s trial team won the fourth-largest jury award of 2014 and the largest award ever in whistleblower case without DOJ intervention.
-Gravante, a Brooklyn native and New York-based partner of Boies Schiller Flexner, prevailed in that matter before an East Texas jury, devising a strategy that won a $663 million judgment against Texas-based powerhouse Trinity Industries.
+Over the last several years, Gravante won the fourth-largest jury award of 2014 and the largest jury verdict ever in a whistleblower case without DOJ intervention.
+Gravante, a Brooklyn native and New York-based partner of Boies Schiller Flexner, achieved that verdict before an East Texas jury against Texas-based powerhouse Trinity Industries.

-A few months earlier, Gravante led a trial team in Nassau County, New York, to victory on behalf of AriZona Iced Tea founder John Ferolito.
-After the lengthy trial, the court valued AriZona at approximately $2 billion, defeating claims by Ferolito’s co-owner that AriZona was worth only $300 million.
+Just before that, Gravante led a trial team in Nassau County, New York, to victory on behalf of AriZona Iced Tea founder John Ferolito.
+After a lengthy trial, the court valued AriZona at approximately $2 billion, defeating claims by Ferolito’s co-owner that AriZona was worth only $300 million.
 The Trinity and AriZona victories further solidified Gravante’s already well-established reputation as a versatile trial lawyer able to assemble and lead a team capable of handling almost any matter in any venue.

-Gravante’s current matters involve representation for clients, including Maurice Greenberg, The Related Group, Starr Companies, Kushner Companies, HSBC, Maurice Greenberg, over a dozen Lloyd’s syndicates and a major shareholder in Avianca Airlines.
+Gravante’s current matters involve representation for clients, including The Related Group, Starr Companies, Kushner Companies, HSBC, Maurice Greenberg, over a dozen Lloyd’s syndicates and a major shareholder in Avianca Airlines.
 Gravante also represents several large hedge funds and private equity firms.
 Recently described in the press as the attorney who can “kill a prosecution before you hear about it,” corporate and individual clients routinely turn to him for their most important and sensitive matters.

-Some of Gravante’s most notable high profiles successes for clients include winning a substantial jury verdict in Los Angeles for a nationally known mystery author against a major publishing house; prevailing against RICO claims in Louisiana filed against twelve Lloyd’s syndicates in litigation arising out of Hurricane Katrina; winning a dismissal of a well-publicized civil action filed against members of Vice President Joseph Biden’s immediate family; winning the acquittal of a young man charged with arson in New York in a ground-breaking false confession case; winning an acquittal for three leading New York real estate companies indicted by the New York Attorney General’s Office for securities fraud under the Martin Act; representing John Spano, whose purchase of the New York Islanders led to Spano’s federal indictment in three different states as portrayed in HBO’s highly-acclaimed 30-for-30 documentary “Big Shot;” winning a jury verdict vindicating foreign exchange traders at Banque Indosuez accused of executing hundreds of millions of dollars of unauthorized trades; representing bondholders in connection with Argentina’s debt crisis litigation; and, most recently, successfully settling through mediation a difficult family dispute involving tens of millions of dollars of New York City real estate.
+Some of Gravante’s most notable high-profile successes include winning a substantial jury verdict in Los Angeles for a nationally known mystery author against a major publishing house; prevailing against RICO claims in Louisiana filed against twelve Lloyd’s syndicates in litigation arising out of Hurricane Katrina; winning a dismissal of a well-publicized civil action against members of Vice President Joseph Biden’s immediate family; winning the acquittal of a young man charged with arson in a ground-breaking false confession case; winning an acquittal for three leading New York real estate companies indicted by the Office of the New York Attorney General Office for securities fraud under the Martin Act; representing John Spano, whose purchase of the New York Islanders led to Spano’s federal indictment in three different states as portrayed in HBO’s highly-acclaimed 30-for-30 documentary “Big Shot;” winning a jury verdict vindicating foreign exchange traders at Banque Indosuez accused of executing hundreds of millions of dollars of unauthorized trades; and representing bondholders in connection with Argentina’s debt crisis.

 Gravante’s clients have also included Tyco, Inc., Texaco Inc., Calvin Klein Inc., C.V.
 Starr & Co., International Paper, Sunoco, and famed mystery author Mary Higgins Clark.
-He is currently serving his fourth term as Chair of the Brooklyn Public Library Board of Trustees and presently serves as Vice-Chair of both the Poly Prep Country Day School, and the Community Service Society of New York’s Boards of Trustees.
+He recently completed his fourth year as Chair of Brooklyn Public Library’s Board of Trustees and presently serves as Vice-Chair of both the Poly Prep Country Day School and Community Service Society of New York’s Boards of Trustees.
 In addition to his service as a trustee of the Central Park Conservancy, he is a member of the New York Second Department Judicial Screening Committee and the New York First Department Attorney Disciplinary Committee.